andycasey/ads/docs/tutorials/libraries.md

 ## Transfer ownership of a library

 You can transfer the ownership of your library to another ADS user.
-The owner of the library is given by the :func:`ads.Library.owner` property.
-To transfer ownership you can simply change the value in :func:`ads.Library.owner`, and save the library.
+The owner of the library is given by the {func}`ads.Library.owner` property.
+To transfer ownership you can simply change the value in {func}`ads.Library.owner`, and save the library.

 The func:`ads.Library.owner` property is a little counter-intuitive.
-For libraries that you have read (or higher) access, the :func:`ads.Library.owner` property returns the ADS **username** of the account that owns the library.
+For libraries that you have read (or higher) access, the {func}`ads.Library.owner` property returns the ADS **username** of the account that owns the library.
 However, if you want to transfer the ownership of a library to another user, you need to change `ads.Library.owner` to be the **email address** that the new owner uses for their ADS account.

 After the transfer has occurred, if the new owner were to retrieve the `Library` then they would see their ADS **username** in this field, even though you needed to provide their **email address** to make the transfer happen.
 If you supply an invalid email address, or an email address that is not associated with any ADS account, then an exception will be raised.